Does Veterans Affairs (VA) Cover Continuous Glucose Monitoring (CGM)?

 *For the full coverage criteria, please talk to your VA healthcare provider.
 A patient must be seen at a VA healthcare facility or a VA Community Care Network clinic to receive coverage.

-I need some help with Dexcom CLARITY.
+I need some help with Dexcom Clarity.
 Who can help?

-For all frequently asked questions about Dexcom CLARITY, visit our FAQ page here.
+For all frequently asked questions about Dexcom Clarity, visit our FAQ page here.

 Related articles